If you have commitments that mean you can’t attend your classes, you should first try to customise your timetable.

 A statutory declaration will support any exceptional circumstances where you can’t provide other supporting documents.
 It should include:

-The deadline to request assistance with your Semester 2 timetable has now passed.
+The deadline to request assistance with your timetable has passed.

 If you have been impacted by coronavirus (Covid-19) and the travel ban, you can submit a request for timetable assistance after the 10 March deadline.
 For your request to be considered, you need to include any relevant supporting documents.